 Also, if we fail to comply with the covenants specified in the credit facility, we may trigger an event of default, in which case the lending banks would have the right to: (i) terminate their commitment to provide additional loans under the credit facility; and (ii) declare all borrowings outstanding, together with accrued and unpaid interest and fees, to be immediately due and payable.
-Additionally, our senior notes contain cross-default covenants, which could make outstanding amounts under the senior notes immediately payable in the event of a material uncured default under the credit facility.
+Additionally, our senior notes contain cross-default provisions which could make outstanding amounts under the senior notes immediately payable in the event of an acceleration of amounts due under the credit facility following a material uncured default.
 If the debt due under the credit facility or senior notes were to be accelerated, we may not have sufficient cash to repay this debt.

 Our Response to the COVID-19 Pandemic.
-In response to COVID-19, the Company has focused on protecting our employees and ensuring as safe a work environment as we possibly can.
+In response to COVID-19, the Company has focused on protecting our employees and ensuring a safe work environment.
 We formed a cross-functional crisis response team that meets daily.
 We help our business leaders manage items such as responding to workplace health and safety issues and protocols, interpreting government orders and securing personal protective equipment.
 The team developed a comprehensive handbook to document new work procedures and changes to production necessary to facilitate proper social distancing.
-Our business leaders are actively implementing training and change management initiatives to drive and maintain new ways of operating.
+Our business leaders have implemented training and change management initiatives to drive and maintain new ways of operating.

-In order to preserve cash, we reduced capital expenditures by over 60% to approximately \$60 million for 2020.
-We halted acquisitions.
-We eliminated non-essential expenses, postponed major projects, and reduced executive officer and director cash compensation, all of which we expect to produce roughly \$130-\$150 million of fixed cost savings in 2020.
-The Company is also closely monitoring accounts receivable and managing our inventories at lower levels.
+In order to carefully manage cash, we reduced capital expenditures by over 60% to approximately \$60 million for 2020 and are limiting acquisition spending.
+We eliminated non-essential expenses and postponed major projects, of which we expect to produce approximately \$100 million of fixed cost savings in 2020.
+The Company is also closely monitoring accounts receivable and managing our inventories.